gleidsonmt/Gleidsonmt.github.io/src/assets/posts/post_01.md

   group.getToggles().addAll(right, left);
 ```

-In the final it's all about creating a cool layout.
+In the final, it's all about creating a cool layout.
-You can change graphic, style of the nodes to create a most intereactive control.
+Changing a graphic, styling nodes results in the interative control.